 Chief Operating Officer

-Thad Sheely is the Chief Operating Officer of the Atlanta Hawks Basketball Club and Philips Arena and oversees all aspects of team and arena business operations and real estate development.
+Thad Sheely is the Chief Operating Officer of the Atlanta Hawks Basketball Club and State Farm Arena and oversees all aspects of team and arena business operations and real estate development.

-Sheely manages the operations and planning for the re-imagination of Philips Arena.
-Philips Arena is consistently ranked among North America's Top 10 arenas and will be upgraded with almost $200M of improvements in the coming years.
+Sheely manages the operations and planning for the re-imagination of State Farm Arena.
+State Farm Arena is consistently ranked among North America's Top 10 arenas and will be upgraded with almost $200M of improvements in the coming years.

 Sheely is the point person for the design and construction of team’s the 90,000 SF new practice facility, part of Emory Sports Medicine Complex.
 The complex combines sports, medicine and science with three industry-leading tenants; the Atlanta Hawks, Emory Orthopedics and the Peak Performance Project, P3 the leader in athlete training and analysis.
 This partnership is designed to provide world-class medical and training to the Hawks and the Atlanta community

 Sheely also oversees business operations for the team including Accounting and Finance, Analytics, IT and Human Resources.